Held Wednesday, December 1, 2021

-Join us for our first in a series of discussions on diversity, equity and inclusion in EMS with our esteemed panelists, Sylvia Owusu-Ansah, MD, MPH, chair of NAEMSP's Diversity in EMS Task Force, and Rickquel Tripp, MD, MPH, vice chair of NAEMSP's Diversity in EMS Task Force, with NAEMSP President Dr. Michael Levy as moderator.
+Our first in a series of discussions on diversity, equity and inclusion in EMS, this webinar featured our esteemed panelists, Sylvia Owusu-Ansah, MD, MPH, chair of NAEMSP's Diversity in EMS Task Force, and Rickquel Tripp, MD, MPH, vice chair of NAEMSP's Diversity in EMS Task Force, with NAEMSP President Dr. Michael Levy as moderator.

-- Build understanding and knowledge about what is systemic racism and associated terminology
+- Built understanding and knowledge about what is systemic racism and associated terminology

-- Identify ways bias has affected care in EMS
+- Identified ways bias has affected care in EMS

-- Learn about our own implicit biases and start the conversation with others
+- Learned about our own implicit biases and starting the conversation with others

-- Review the birth of EMS from Freedom House and its demise due to racism
+- Reviewed the birth of EMS from Freedom House and its demise due to racism

 Sylvia Owusu-Ansah, MD, MPH

 Sylvia Owusu-Ansah, MD, MPH, is a board-certified pediatrician, board-certified pediatric emergency medicine and emergency medical physician who is currently the medical director of Prehospital and EMS at UPMC Children’s Hospital of Pittsburgh.
 Owusu-Ansah has completed both a pediatric emergency medicine and emergency medical services fellowship.